AndrewMcg2309/science-fiction-ui/README.md

 # What I am most proud of in the assignment
 What I am most proud about is the how I went about the project.
-Instead of trying to do it all in the space of 2 weeks I set myself a goal to make sure i work on it evry week and keep adding things to it.
+Instead of trying to do it all in the space of 2 weeks I set myself a goal to make sure i work on it every week and keep adding things to it.
 It gave me a chance to also think of new things and meant i was not worrying about getting it finished in time as I had the bulk of the assignment done with about a week or so to go.
 I am proud of many parts of the assignment but I feel my organisation and how I went about it really was my most proud aspect.
-My commits only date back a month ago when really I was working on it before hand and then we were sent a repo to fork and use for our projects.
+My commits only date back a six weeks ago when really I was working on it before hand and then we were sent a repo to fork and use for our projects.

 # Markdown Tutorial